S3 EP7: Emma Doran

 Yeah, only a couple of months ago, I bought an electric blanket, but Shane wasn't into it.

-so he's just in the jocks on the other side of the bed and then i'm on my side of the bed and i go to bed usually fully clothed with dressing gown the whole thing and put on the electric blanket maybe a hot water bottle as well yeah but we haven't found out the system for the summer sleeping in the attic yet when you had the attic renovated yes when the builder said and what we'll do is we'll have the ceiling four foot off the ground yeah did you not say could you make it eight?
+So he's just in the jocks on the other side of the bed, and then I'm on my side of the bed, and I go to bed, usually fully clothed with dressing gown, the whole thing, and put on the electric blanket, maybe a hot water bottle as well.

-No, if we didn't, because it was one of those situations.
-It was the only house that we could afford, and the builder was quite fast and cheap.
+No, if we didn't, because it was one of those situations, it was the only house that we could afford, and the builder was quite fast and cheap.
+So we just

-you would refer to as being quite partial to cash.
+he was somebody who you would you would refer to as being quite partial to cash,

 Right, okay.